jdx/mise/docs/mise-cookbook/terraform.md

-# Tasks Cookbook
+# Mise + Terraform/Opentofu Cookbook

-Here we are sharing a few configurations for tasks that other people have found useful.
+Here are some tips on managing Terraform projects with mise.

 ## Managing `terraform`/`opentofu` Projects